nginxinc/nginx-wiki/source/modules/echo.rst

 Installation
 ------------
-You're recommended to install this module (as well as the Nginx core and many other goodies) via the `ngx_openresty bundle <http://openresty.org>`__.
+You're recommended to install this module (as well as the NGINX core and many other goodies) via the `ngx_openresty bundle <http://openresty.org>`__.
 See `the detailed instructions <http://openresty.org/#Installation>`_ for downloading and installing ngx_openresty into your system.
 This is the easiest and most safe way to set things up.

-Alternatively, you can install this module manually with the Nginx source:
+Alternatively, you can install this module manually with the NGINX source:

-Grab the nginx source code from `nginx.org <http://nginx.org/>`_, for example, the version 1.7.7 (see `nginx compatibility <echo.compatibility_>`_), and then build the source with this module:
+Grab the NGINX source code from `nginx.org <http://nginx.org/>`_, for example, the version 1.7.7 (see `NGINX compatibility <echo.compatibility_>`_), and then build the source with this module:

 .. code-block:: bash